Governance

 Council Member Qualifications Experience

-Michael James BCom, GAICD, FCA ANZ, CPA For the last 13 years Mr Mike James has specialised in the governance of not-for-profit organisations.
+BCom, GAICD, FCA ANZ, CPA For the last 13 years Mr Mike James has specialised in the governance of not-for-profit organisations.
 He was an inaugural director of Goodstart Ltd in 2010, a director/Chair of Social Traders Ltd and director/Deputy Chair of the Brotherhood of St Laurence.
-Mike is currently a Council Member (and previous Chair) of the David Scott School in Frankston.
+Mike has been Chair of the David Scott School Council since August 2022.

 Claire has a Bachelor of Arts, a Bachelor of Applied Science, a Master of Business Administration and a Master of Architecture.